What Are the Advantages and Disadvantages of Franchising?

 Disadvantage 2: Creativity Can be Limited

-Because franchises already have a predetermined brand, there are creative limitations for franchisees who are looking to explore, alter or make additions to their company’s business model or brand.
-There are also restrictions placed on where you can operate, what products you can sell, and the suppliers you can use because of the predetermined business model.
+Because franchises already have an established brand, there are creative limitations for franchisees who are looking to alter or make additions to their company’s business model or brand.
+There are also restrictions placed on where you can operate, what products you can sell, and the suppliers you can use.

 Disadvantage 3: Financial Information is Shared with Corporate